 While there are quite obviously some pieces missing in these jigsaws, scenarios such as this are far from unusual.
 For example, while you may be debating whether to have your mercury fillings removed, are you taking the simple step of flossing daily to look after your dental health?
 As many as 23 per cent of women between 30 and 54 have severe gum (periodontal) disease, according to the American Academy of Periodontology, which, as well as being the leading cause of tooth loss, has been linked to heart disease, premature births and chronic inflammation in the body.

 Big health issues

 But while we are glugging down the booze, many of us aren’t drinking enough water.
 Research by the Lucozade Sport Science Institute found that around 50 per cent of people hit the gym in a dehydrated state — (and that’s before they’ve even started their workout!).
-At least they’ve managed to get to the gym, though — 55 per cent of adults fail to reach the recommended levels of physical activity for health benefits.
-While 10,000 steps per day is the Holy Grail — sufficient to reduce you risk of heart disease, aid weight loss and improve musculoskeletal health — a report in the journal Sports Medicine found that less than 5,000 is more typical for the average American.
+At least they’ve managed to get to the gym, though — 56 per cent of men and 70 per cent of women aged 16 to 54 in the UK fail to reach the recommended levels of physical activity for health benefits.
+While 10,000 steps per day is the Holy Grail — sufficient to reduce you risk of heart disease, aid weight loss and improve musculoskeletal health — a report in the journal Sports Medicine found that less than 5,000 is more typical for the average Brit.

 A positive attitude to healthy living